Notting Hill restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 For quick lunches there’s a small selection of street food — particularly Moroccan and Middle Eastern — on Portobello and Golborne Roads of a weekday and plenty of a weekend.
-Books For Cooks on Blenheim Crescent serves a good value menu of the day (there's no choice and no bookings) cooked from a chosen recipe book.
-You can also grab a falafel wrap from the ever-popular Falafel King, a Jamaican-tinged burger from Boom Burger or a chippie lunch from George’s Fish Bar on Portobello Road.
+You can grab a falafel wrap from the ever-popular Falafel King, a Jamaican-tinged burger from Boom Burger or a chippie lunch from George’s Fish Bar on Portobello Road.

 As one of London’s key going out areas, Notting Hill offers plenty of choice when it comes to restaurants.
-Global highlights include Al Waha, one of London’s best Lebanese restaurants; a colourful array of ceviches and Peruvian grilled meats — along with some fantastic corncakes — from Andina; dim sum at trendy E&O; rustic Spanish tapas at Galicia; Caribbean at Rum Kitchen; Mazi, which is one of the city’s best modern Greek restaurants; Italian fish restaurant Pescheria Mattiucci; French bistro Bloody French; fried chicken at Moral Fox and resolutely British venues Hereford Road and The Shed.
+Global highlights include Al Waha, one of London’s best Lebanese restaurants; a colourful array of ceviches and Peruvian grilled meats — along with some fantastic corncakes — from Andina; dim sum at trendy E&O; rustic Spanish tapas at Galicia; Caribbean at Rum Kitchen; Mazi, which is one of the city’s best modern Greek restaurants; Italian-slanted burgers and craft beers from The Italian Job, and resolutely British venues Hereford Road and The Shed.

 Something special — fine dining